chrisnunes57/chrisnunes57.github.io/_posts/strings/2020-05-18-1309-Decrypt-String-from-Alphabet-to-Integer-Mapping.md

 It took me longer than it should have to figure out an approach for this problem.
 Eventually, I arrived at this solution.
 We iterate backwards through the string, and for each number we arrive at, we add the equivalent letter to the result.
-If we run into a `#` character, we take the following two-digit number and put its corresponding letter into our result.
+If we run into a `#`{:.language-markdown} character, we take the following two-digit number and put its corresponding letter into our result.